 Lebanese Astrophotographers Help Remind Us Exactly What We’re Fighting For

-Nadine launched her media career in 2006 during the 33 day Israeli onslaught against Lebanon.
-It was during this time that she learned the responsibilities that came with reporting from a war zone and the importance of human stories.
-Since 2006 she has worked with Saudi TV channel 2, Future News, Press TV, Al Jazeera English and LBCI.
-She earned her bachelor’s degree from the University of Western Sydney in 2008, majoring in Communication Arts and Media Production.
-In her spare time, she enjoys hiking, camping, photography and music.
+Nadine launched her media career in 2006 during the 33-day Israeli onslaught against Lebanon.
+It was during this time that she learned the responsibilities that came with reporting from a war-zone and the importance of human stories.
+Since 2006 she has worked with LBCI, Al Jazeera English, and Oxfam.
+She earned her bachelor’s degree from the University of Western Sydney in 2008, majoring in Communication Arts and Media Production, and is currently working on her Masters in Multimedia Journalism at the Lebanese American University.
+In her spare time, she enjoys hiking, camping, photography, and music.
 She is currently based in Beirut, Lebanon.